ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

 14. We do not need most of the information in this table.
 The relevant columns are `file_source`, which contains the s3 links to the raw DICOM images and `derived_files` which contains the s3 links to the minimally preprocessed images.
 Here we will focus on downloading the minimally processed files in `derived_files`.
 We will create a dataframe that contains the s3 links and other relevant fields so that we can filter the s3 links.
-Explore other columns of this table to see the processing steps that has been applied to the derived_files.
+Explore other columns of this table to see the processing steps that has been applied to the `derived_files`.

 ```python
 s3_derv = fmri.loc[:,['derived_files']] # create a new data frame from the derived_files column
 ```

-Let's look at the format of the s3 link to see how we could parse this for filtering:
+Let's look at the format of the s3 links to see how we could parse this for filtering:

 *s3://NDAR_Central_4/submission_32739/NDARINVXXXXXXXX_baselineYear1Arm1_ABCD-MPROC-SST-fMRI_XXXXXXXXXXXXXX.tgz*